 1.1.
 Thread Weight

 First of all, you should make sure that your needle and thread weight match your fabric.
 As a general rule, you should use thinner needles and light thread with lightweight fabrics like silk or chiffon.
-On the other hand, a thick needle and a heavy thread are necessary if you’re using corduroy or denim – you may even need a heavy-duty sewing machine for some of the thickest materials.
+On the other hand, a thick needle and a heavy thread are necessary if you’re using corduroy or denim – you may even need one of the best heavy-duty sewing machines for leather for some of the thickest materials.